rust-lang/rfcs/text/0000-pattern-3.md

 }
 ```

-These fallbacks should only be used when the pattern does not allow more efficient implementations,
+These fallbacks should only be used when the needle does not allow more efficient implementations,
 which is often not the case.
-To encourage pattern implementations to support both primitives,
+To encourage needle implementations to support both primitives,
 where they should have full control of the details, we keep them as required methods.

 ### Names of everything